nvu01/nvu01.github.io/featured_projects/_posts/2025-06-04-undervalued-stock-scanner.md

 - Visualize trends in P/E, ROE, ROA, and other key indicators
 - Enable non-technical users to explore insights without needing to touch the raw data

-All DAX measures were designed to align with the logic used in Excel, ensuring consistency between platforms.
+The resulting Excel files form the backbone of this project, serving as the primary platform for data processing.
+They can function independently as stock scanners, even without the dashboard.
+However, the dashboard plays a crucial role in bringing everything together, presenting the data in a way that's more accessible and engaging for non-technical users.

 ## Final Thoughts

 This project started with a shared curiosity and turned into a complete, repeatable workflow that saves hours and delivers clear insights.
 It was as much about collaboration as it was about technology.
 Working closely with my husband, a non-technical stakeholder, I used an informal agile approach by delivering in small chunks, gathering feedback, and adapting quickly.
 Clear communication and step-by-step guides I created helped my husband transition smoothly to the new process.
 I’m proud to have taken initiative, self-taught new skills ahead of coursework, and built a fully automated system that saves time and drives smarter investment decisions.

 The real win?
 Building something that works for both analysts and non-technical users alike.
 It reminded me that the best data projects don’t just analyze — they simplify.
-They turn mess into clarity and help people make better, faster decisions.
+They turn messy data into clear insights and help people make better, faster decisions.
 That’s what I aim to build, every time.